This post may contain affiliate links.

 Instructions

-Buttermilk Basil and Olive Dressing
+Buttermilk Basil Ranch Dressing

 • Add ½ cup basil, ½ cup sour cream, 2 tablespoons buttermilk, 1 tablespoon mayonnaise, ½ teaspoon garlic powder, ½ teaspoon onion powder, and ½ teaspoon kosher salt to a mini food processor and blend until smooth.